What is keyword stuffing?

 Over-Optimized Alt Text and Meta Tags

 While alt text for images and meta tags are essential for SEO, over-optimizing them with keywords can signal keyword stuffing.
-Search engines can analyze these elements for unnatural keyword usage.
+Search engines can analyse these elements for unnatural keyword usage.

 Analysis of Backlink Profiles